Compensation for University Support Staff

 The State of Kansas has adopted "Stand-by Compensation" for this purpose.
 If an employee is required to remain available to an employer within a specified response time, but is otherwise free to engage in personal pursuits, then the employee will receive stand-by compensation.
 When an employer is able to contact an employee by means of a paging device during on-call time, then the unit's policy will determine whether such an employee is eligible for stand-by compensation.
 The unit's policy should clearly define the expectations for those employees required to wear a pager.
 The stand-by rate of compensation is set at $2.00 per hour for each hour the employee serves on stand-by status.
 If an employee is called in to work, the employee will be compensated for the actual hours worked, but not also be paid stand-by compensation for those hours.
 Hours on stand-by pay are not considered when determining hours worked for overtime purposes.

-The amount of shift differential is set by the Governor and is currently $.30 per hour.
-For Maintenance and Service Unit employees, the shift differential is set at $.40 per hour effective June 6, 2004.
-For Registered Nurses, Licensed Practical Nurses and Radiologic Technologists, the shift differential is set at 10% of base salary.
-The shift differential will not be paid to an employee for any time the employee is on any type of leave or holiday or when an employee works unscheduled hours before or after a normal day shift.
+The amount of shift differential $.40 per hour, except for employees covered by a bargaining unit with a current memorandum of agreement set at a different rate.
+Shift differential will not be paid to an employee for any time the employee is on any type of leave or holiday or when an employee works unscheduled hours before or after a normal day shift.

-Award and Recognition Program—Classified employees are eligible for various award programs.
-Information about these programs may be found at: http://www.k-state.edu/hr/awards.htm.
-Classified employees are not eligible for any other monetary awards.
+Award and Recognition Program—university support staff are eligible for various award programs.
+USS employees are not eligible for any other monetary awards.

-Questions regarding compensation for classified employees should be directed to KSU Division of Human Resources at (785) 532-6277.
+Questions regarding compensation for university support staff should be directed to KSU Human Resources at (785) 532-6277.